 Note: This command is valid at both the decoder’s base address and (if active) the consist address.
 If sent to the base address, the command affects both the base address and the active consist address (if any).
 If sent to the consist address, and F=0 this command has no effect on the base address.
 If sent to the consist address, and F=1 this command has no effect.

-2.2.2 Consist Control (GTTT = 1000)
+2.2.2 Consist Control (GTTTT = 10001)

 This instruction controls consist setup and activation or deactivation.